Lake Constance: Key facts

 In the course of the Roman Alpine campaign of 16/15 BC, the Lake Constance region was integrated into the Roman Empire.
 During the campaign, there was also supposed to have been a battle on Lake Constance.
 The geographer, Pomponius Mela, makes the first mention in 43 AD of Lake Constance as two lakes – the Lacus Venetus (Upper Lake) and the Lacus Acronius (Untersee) – with the Rhine flowing through both.
 Pliny the Elder referred to Lake Constance as Lacus Brigantinus for the first time.
 The most important Roman site was Bregenz, which soon became subject to Roman municipal law and later became the seat of the Prefect of the Lake Constance fleet.
 The Romans were also in Lindau, but settled only on the hills around Lindau as the lakeshore was swampy.
 Other Roman towns were Constantia (Constance) and Arbor Felix (Arbon).

-After the borders of the Roman Empire were drawn back to the Rhine boundary in the 3rd century BC, the Alemanni gradually settled on the north shore of Lake Constance and, later, on the south bank as well.
+After the borders of the Roman Empire were drawn back to the Rhine boundary in the 3rd century AD, the Alamanni gradually settled on the north shore of Lake Constance and, later, on the south bank as well.
 After the introduction of Christianity, the cultural significance of the region grew as a result of the founding of Reichenau Abbey and the Bishopric of Constance.
 Under the rule of the Hohenstaufens, Imperial Diets (Reichstage) were held by Lake Constance.
 In Constance, too, a treaty was drawn up between the Hohenstaufen emperor and the Lombard League.
 Lake Constance also played an important role as a trading post for goods being traded between German and Italian states.

 During the Thirty Years' War, there were various conflicts over the control of the region during the Lake War (1632–1648).

 After the War of the Second Coalition (1798–1802), which also affected the region and during which Austrian and French flotillas operated on Lake Constance, there was a reorganisation of state relationships.